TimeTac/js-client-library/README.md

 # TimeTac Client Library

 TimeTac Client Library is a thin wrapper for client to make api request.
-For more information please visit the [documentation](https://api-dev.timetac.com/)
+For more information please visit our [documentation](https://api-dev.timetac.com/).

 ## Installation